lukman155/magicmaths/README.md

 - [📝 License](#license)

-# 📖 The Meal <a name="about-project"></a>
+# 📖 Maths with a bit of Magic <a name="about-project"></a>

-> In this project, a Web Application - MathMagic is built using React that performs general mathematical calculations and offer a host of other functionality.
+> In this project, a Web Application - magicmaths is built using React that performs general mathematical calculations and offer a host of other functionality.
 The webapp have 3 user interfaces.

-- A home page showing a list of meals items that you can "like."
-- A popup window with more data about the meal that you can use to comment on it.
+- ## Description - To Be Announced (TBA)

 ## 🛠 Built With <a name="built-with"></a>
 - HTML